KrouTm/BattleShip/README.md

 - The while loop is designed so that it prints and executes the above functions when it ends with a winner and loser breaking the loop.
 The biggest difficulty in this part was finding a way to count '■', because whoever gets 20*'■' first wins.
 Everything was solved with the variable.find() function.

+ANY WAY, THE PROGRAM JUST WILL WORK PERFECTLY ON PYCHARM OR LINUX, SOME PLATAFORM WITH RICHTEXT.